Is Anybody There?: Production

 Shot on location in Hastings and Chalfont St Giles.

 Folkestone Central railway station doubled as a Yorkshire station as Clarence and Edward take a trip on the train for a day out.
-The sea-shelter on Princes Parade in Hythe was used as a bus shelter in Hull.
+The sea shelter on Princes Parade in Hythe was used as a bus shelter in Hull.
 St Peter's Church of England Primary school in Folkestone was used as Edward's school in the film.

 The ethereal music throughout the film was performed by David Coulter on a musical saw.

 Release

 The film premiered at the 2008 Toronto International Film Festival under the title Is There Anybody There?
 It was released in the United States on 17 April 2009 and in the United Kingdom on 1 May 2009.

+According to the Hollywood Reporter, "The warmly quirky results should ensure there's definitely somebody out there for the film, specifically older audiences, and its universal appeal should help it land theatrical distribution domestically and internationally."

-As of June 2023, the film holds a 65% approval rating on review site Rotten Tomatoes, based on 117 reviews with an average rating of 6.25 out of 10.
-The website's critics consensus reads: "Though Michael Caine gives an excellent performance, Is Anybody There? features a cliche-filled story that ultimately falters."
+As of June 2023, the film holds a 65% approval rating on review site Rotten Tomatoes, based on 117 reviews with an average rating of 6.30 out of 10.
+The website's critics consensus reads: "...Michael Caine gives an excellent performance."